Bahnhofstr. 29

 Vilshofen an der Donau

-The fact that the beer tradition is still alive in Vilshofen today can be experienced - or rather tasted - in the quaint Wolferstetter Bräustüberl in the middle of the old town.
+The fact that the beer tradition in Vilshofen is still alive today can be experienced - or rather tasted - in the rustic Wolferstetter Bräustüberl in the centre of the old town.

-For more than 100 years, the Wolferstetter/Huber family has successfully continued the almost 500-year-old tradition of their hometown.
-The inn serves beers from its own brewery, which have already earned their producers many an award.
-The "Hefeweizen", "Edlem Hell", "Weizenbock" and many other beer products are accompanied by "fine home-style" cuisine in the restaurant.
+For more than 100 years, the Wolferstetter/Huber family has successfully continued the almost 500-year-old tradition of their home town.
+The inn serves beers from its own brewery, which have won its producers many awards.
+In addition to "Hefeweizen", "Edlem Hell", "Weizenbock" and many other beer products, "fine home-style" cuisine is served in the restaurant.

-In addition to the restaurant, the house also offers rooms for celebrations and inexpensive accommodation.
+In addition to the restaurant, the house also offers rooms for celebrations and inexpensive overnight accommodation.

 Stadtplatz 14